 The application process is very quick and may be worth completing just to see what terms you are offered.
 If you decide to go through with your loan offer, Clearlane will need to run a hard credit check, which may affect your credit score.

-Clearlane’s parent company, Ally Financial, has a C rating from the Better Business Bureau (BBB).
-It has a BBB customer review score of 1.0 out of 5.0 stars and a Trustpilot review score of 1.4 out of 5.0 stars.
+Clearlane’s parent company, Ally Financial, has a D- rating from the Better Business Bureau (BBB).
+It has a BBB customer review score of 1.1 out of 5.0 stars and a Trustpilot review score of 1.3 out of 5.0 stars.

 While these scores are low, it is important to note that they are based on a relatively small number of reviews and may not represent the majority of Clearlane customers.
-Ally’s Trustpilot score, for example, is based on fewer than 100 reviews, which accounts for less than 1 percent of its customers.
-Still, poor online customer ratings and a lack of positive reviews is not a good sign for the company overall.
+Ally’s Trustpilot score, for example, is based on fewer than 200 reviews, which accounts for less than 1 percent of its customers.
+Still, poor online customer ratings and a lack of positive reviews are not good signs for the company overall.

 Positive Clearlane Reviews

 Although Ally’s reviews are generally negative, there are some drivers who praise Clearlane for its customer support.
 One driver writes:

 “Fantastic company.
 Most of these negative reviews are from people with remorse of some sort.
 Read your contracts, people… I've financed with Ally since 2006.
 Before 2009, their name was GMAC.
 It's the same amazing company and always will be.”

 A common complaint against Clearlane is slow deposit times.
 Several reviewers also mention disorganized customer service and difficulty receiving funds.